RS Labs Health Weight Loss Slider 1920x595 1

 Omega-6 fatty acids from vegetable oil are pro-inflammatory and promote weight gain.

 The ideal balance of Omega 6 to Omega-3 is a ratio of 2:1 or 1:1.
 The standard American diet now contains a highly inflammatory ratio of 24:1 Omega-6 to Omega-3.
-Pro-inflammatory Omega-6 oils are found in margarine, vegetable oil (corn, safflower, canola, etc.), salad dressing, fried, and prepared foods, and even farm-raised (corn meal-fed) fish.
+Pro-inflammatory Omega-6 oils are found in margarine, vegetable oil (corn, safflower, soybean, canola, etc.), salad dressing, fried, and prepared foods, and even farm-raised (corn meal-fed) fish.
 Almost every fried food or snack food is cooked in omega-6 oils, because they are both less expensive and have a longer shelf-life.

 • Each Oreo cookie has 3 grams of omega-6 fats.
 To balance this intake, a person should eat 1-2 omega-3 softgels for each Oreo cookie eaten.
 One Mrs. Fields Chocolate and Walnut cookie has 17 grams of omega-6 fat.
 Instead of a glass of pasteurized milk with your cookie, you might as well have a full shot of fish oil.
 Yum!